What is GDPR?

 3. Analyze Content – Analyze content to understand if personal information or sensitive data is in use.
 If so, organizations need to understand whether it is a one-time data dump, or if it is periodically and repeatedly used to store sensitive data.

 4. Assess the Criticality – EUCAs are an essential part of many business processes and it may be hard, often impossible, to replace them.
-Businesses need to assess the purpose and usage of such EUCAs to ensure that they can be subject to the appropriate level of scrutiny and control.
+Businesses need to assess the purpose and usage of such spreadsheets or other EUCAs to ensure that they can be subject to the appropriate level of scrutiny and control.

-5. Track Changes, Manage and Review – The long term goal for a business should be to ensure critical EUCAs are version controlled with an ability to get an insight into content change history.
+5. Track Changes, Manage and Review – The long term goal for a business should be to ensure critical spreadsheets and other EUCAs are version controlled with an ability to get an insight into content change history.
 EUCAs should be periodically reviewed to ensure that any changes are well understood and the EUCAs continue to function as expected.

 How Does Apparity help with EUCA governance?